sumiya11/Groebner.jl/docs/tutorial.md

 So, you can compute the GCD of several polynomials at once using `Groebner.jl`!

-We emphasize that `Groebner.jl` is designed to have as little runtime overhead as possible over the usual GCD implementation even for simple input
+We emphasize that `Groebner.jl` is designed to have as little runtime overhead as possible over the usual GCD implementation even for simple input.

+With `DynamicPolynomials.jl`:

 ```julia:gcd3
 h = (x + 3)^5

 @btime gcd(gcd($f, $g), $h)
 ```

+With `Groebner.jl`:

 ```julia:gcd4
 F = [f, g, h]